budhathokidinesh/budhathokidinesh/README.md

 ## 👨‍💻 About Me

-🚀 Full Stack Developer who loves turning ideas into real, scalable web applications.
+🚀 Full Stack Developer who loves turning ideas into real, scalable web applications.<br>
-🌱 Currently growing my skills as an Intern at **NextZenTalent** — learning something new everyday.
+🌱 Currently growing my skills as an Intern at **NextZenTalent** — learning something new everyday.<br>
-🔥 Passionate about clean code, great UI, and building things that actually matter.
+🔥 Passionate about clean code, great UI, and building things that actually matter.<br>
 🛠️ Love working with the **MERN Stack** and cloud computing.
 🎯 Always looking for opportunities to solve real-world problems through code.
 💡 Believer in continuous learning — from documentation to side projects to late-night debugging.